De La Salle High School (Concord, California)

-De La Salle High School is a private Roman Catholic school for boys run by the De La Salle Christian Brothers of the District of San Francisco in Concord, California, United States.
-It is located in the Roman Catholic Diocese of Oakland.
-The school was founded in 1965 by the De La Salle Brothers.
-De La Salle currently enrolls 1,039 students, and roughly 99% of each graduating class goes on to attend a university or college.
-It is home to the Spartans, the athletic varsity teams of the school and its school colors are green and silver.
-The school motto is "Les Hommes De Foi", French for "Men Of Faith", which is based on the order's Latin motto "Signum Fidei".
+De La Salle High School is a private Lasallian Catholic school for boys run by the De La Salle Christian Brothers of the San Francisco New Orleans District within the Diocese of Oakland.
+It is located in Concord, California.
+The school was founded in 1965.

+De La Salle currently enrolls 1,036 students, and roughly 99% of each graduating class goes on to attend a university or college.
+It is home to the Spartans, the athletic varsity teams of the school, and its school colors are green and silver.
+The school motto is "Les Hommes De Foi", French for "Men Of Faith," which is based on the order's Latin motto "Signum Fidei".